apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**After strong GDP surprise, analysts grapple with recession forecasts**
+**Dalvin Cook: Odds "pretty high" that I sign with Jets**

-You can read more about it [here](https://www.axios.com/2023/07/28/us-gdp-growth-2023-recession-forecast).
+You can read more about it [here](https://www.nbcsports.com/nfl/profootballtalk/rumor-mill/news/dalvin-cook-odds-pretty-high-that-i-sign-with-jets).

 ## Requirements
 - Python 3.8